pryrt/nppStuff/mainApp/enableLexer.md

 | 26 | SCE_RAKU_CALLABLE      | $(style.raku.21)                                      |
 | 27 | SCE_RAKU_GRAMMAR       | $(style.raku.15)                                      |
 | 28 | SCE_RAKU_CLASS         | $(style.raku.15)                                      |

+### 2024-Apr-13

+While preparing my environment, making sure I could build today's main branch, etc, I noticed a comment in `langs.model.xml` for `name="asm"` that says the `type5` and `type6` keywords must "also be in ....".
+That got me curiuos, so I looked at `stylers.model.xml`, and saw that it only has style entries for `type1-4` .
+So I wonder if the right thing is to have the `<Keywords>` entries separate for Raku's `type1-4`, but only have the single `type1` entry for the SCE_RAKU_TYPEDEF style.
+I think that's my plan.

+Start with the `langs.model` with the 7 lists; then do `stylers.model` by copying perl's big list, and replicating over the ones that seem similar, assigning the keywordClass for ADVERB, WORD, FUNCTION, and TYPEDEF.
+For the styles that don't have an equivalent, use `raku.properties` suggestions.
+With that, I can see `raku` in the **Preferences > Language** and **Style Configurator** language list, but the Style Configurator complains about not being able to look up the keyword lists for the four styles, since I haven't done the code fixes yet.
+Still, good starting point